Convert lux to lumens and the lumens per watt concept

 These two definitions demonstrate how distinct these two units are; however, the definition of lux also states that lux and lumen can be equal if all the light from the source or lamp is concentrated on a one-meter square.

-For instance, if you look at the comments on the same video, several people suggest ways to improve the accuracy of this measurement.
+Of course, this approach is flawed and completely inaccurate.
+The area must be absolutely dark to prevent any distracting light from interfering with the test or reflecting anywhere.
+For example, if you look at the comments on the same video, several people suggest ways to improve the accuracy of this measurement.
 There are two other methods: DIY Sphere and pipe tube.
-If you click on the links and read about them, the pipe technique is simpler but has just positive error, which may not be significant given the approach’s low cost.
+If you click on the links and read about them, the pipe technique is simpler but has a positive error, which may not be significant given the approach’s low cost.